mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * `KeyPackage.extensions`
 * `GroupInfo.extensions`

+GREASE values MUST NOT be included in the `proposal_type` field of a Proposal object or the `credential_type` field of a Credential object.
+A Proposal or Credential containing a GREASE value in one of these fields MUST be rejected as malformed.
+Extensions with GREASE types MUST NOT be included in GroupContext extensions, and thus MUST NOT appear in `GroupContext.extensions` or GroupContextExtensions proposals.
+A GroupContext object or GroupContextExtensions proposal containing GREASE a extension MUST be rejected as malformed.

 For the KeyPackage and GroupInfo extensions, the `extension_data` for GREASE extensions MAY have any contents selected by the sender, since they will be ignored by a correctly-implemented receiver.
 For example, a sender might